Table Of Content

 Every so often, a new article or blog will appear online, proffering a list of the most important books every man should read.
 These range in scope from the latest best-sellers and prize-winners written in the past twelve months to key business books to help you dominate the board room, or self-help must-read books for men seeking to improve certain aspects of their personality.

+Discovering the most important books for a man to read can vary based on personal interests and goals.
 However, this article explores ten of the most iconic literary classics that offer profound messages through well-rounded character studies, exciting plots and writing styles and turns of phrase that will stay with you forever.
+Classic books for men often include timeless works and known for their profound themes and compelling characters.
 It’s always worth revisiting older books, as they have as much to say to modern readers as any contender in a list of best books for men published in the previous year or so.
+Curating a list of top 10 books for men can encompass a variety of genres and authors.

 Written in 1925, this American classic set in the golden age of jazz is a homily to the great American dream and an enduring story of class warfare.
 A young business man becomes beguiled by the heady, socialite party scene, but eventually becomes disenchanted by the evident corruption, moral decay and worshiping of the mighty dollar.
 A thought-provoking glimpse into the seedier side of the apparently luxurious lifestyle of the party-going upper classes.